SK108045/Load-Balancing-with-NGINX/README.md

 # Load-Balancing-with-NGINX
-## A comprehensive guide to setting up and configuring load balancers using NGINX.
+## A comprehensive guide to setting up and configuring load balancers using NGINX and Node.js servers.

 This project demonstrates various load balancing techniques using Nginx and Node.js servers.
 ## Table of Contents